RitvizRanjan/Python-Mini-Projects/README.md

-Some projects created by python code.
+Some projects created by python .
 You can star this repository to keep track of the project if it's helpful for you, thank you for your support.